 For most jobs you can join from the age of 16, but for some trades you must be 17.

-The maximum joining age is usually 30, but depends on the type of job.
-For example it is 36 for Cyberspace Communications Specialist.
+The maximum joining age is 47, but may depend on the type of job.

 If you are under 18 your parents or guardians must agree to you joining.